tscanlin/developers.optimizely.com/src/content/integrations/index.md

 *Analytics integrations* allow customers to track Optimizely experiments in an external analytics tool.
 With the flip of a switch, Optimizely can append experiment data to analytics tracking code, so customers can see the impact of their experiments in their analytics tool.
 The following step-by-step guide describes how to implement an analytics integration.

-*Note:* The following guide will not work for <a href="https://help.optimizely.com/hc/en-us/articles/200040675" target="_blank">redirect experiments</a>.
-If you'd like to support redirect experiments as part of the integration, please refer to the [Support for redirect experiments](#support-for-redirect-experiments) section below, which includes some helper code.

 <h3 id="analytics-prerequisites">Prerequisites</h3>

 - Your analytics platform can track Optimizely experiment and variation names